-- Create a Task Force that will be responsible for creating a basic yearlong calendar of events for the 2014-2015 season.
-Set dates for events and work with the Program Coordinator to post them to web site, and add new dates as needed.
-Identify sponsorship and revenue opportunities for all arts and culture programming at the Mansion.
-Work with the Program Coordinator to create work plans and budgets for each program, and present to the Board for approval. - Reach out to the City of Jersey City Department of Cultural Affairs to become part of Jersey City Fridays as part of its regular programming. - Continue to participate in Artists House Tour held in early October each year, as the Mansion has done for the last two years. - Heritage Tourism Steering Committee will continue to work with the consultants to identify the heritage tourism product to be produced as part of this grant.
+- The Board will be responsible for creating a basic yearlong calendar of events for the 2014-2015 season.
+Set dates for events and work with the Building Manager to post them to web site, and add new dates as needed.
+Identify sponsorship and revenue opportunities for all heritage programming at the Mansion.
+Identify a board member to manage the calendar.
+Work with the Building Manager to create work plans and budgets for each program, and present to the Board for approval. - Heritage Tourism Steering Committee will continue to work with the consultants to identify the heritage tourism product to be produced as part of the NJHT funded grant.